 - Safety concerns.
 The edges actually go down at a negative angle, which means there are no cliffs to catch you if you fall.
 And there are no barriers preventing you from falling.

 According to my research, nearby Grand Canyon sees around 12 deaths each year.
 Most of those are from people who carelessly fall over the canyon’s steep edges either while hiking, taking pictures, or goofing around.
-There’s even a compelling book about individual deaths at Grand Canyon in the gift shops, but I was encouraged not to buy it.
+There’s even a compelling book about individual deaths at Grand Canyon in the gift shop, but I was encouraged not to buy it.
 That’s probably for the best.

 I hope you enjoy our mediocre pictures.
 We risked our lives getting them.